ashleymays/piano-keyboard-simulator/README.md

 # Play piano in your browser.

-Sonata is a virtual piano keyboard that can be played with a computer keyboard or a mouse.
+PianoSim is a virtual piano keyboard that can be played with a computer keyboard or a mouse.
 Play one of four different instrument sounds and mimic the sustain and soften pedals on a grand piano.
 You can also record your playing and use it as a backing track.

 Special thanks to Milan Maheshwari for their Skeumorphic Keyboard design on Figma.com, which this project took much of its inspiration from.